jakeboone02/numeric-quantity/README.md

 console.log( numericQuantity("2 2/3") );   // 2.666
 ```

-The return value will be `-1` if the provided string does not resemble a positive number.  `numeric-quantity` does not support negative numbers.
+The return value will be `NaN` if the provided string does not resemble a number.